purwar1997/shopease/README.md

 - Redux Thunks to fetch data and save it in a Redux store
 - Axios client to send API requests
 - JSON Server as a mock backend to serve incoming API requests
-- pm2 to ensure that JSON Server keeps running as a daemon process
+- Configured PM2 to keep JSON Server running as a daemon process to ensure availability
 - Morgan to log information about HTTP requests
-- Hosted on DigitalOcean droplet using Nginx as a web server
+- Deployed on DigitalOcean droplet using Nginx as a web server